snadams/MBA/MBA 675 - Operations & Logistics in the Value Chain/Notes/week-5-lean-systems.md

 * Work best in environments where demand is highly predictable, such as demand for staple items purchased at a grocery store
 * The one popular design for efficient supply chains is *make-to-stock*.
-  * Product is built to a sales forecast and sold to the fustomer from a finished goods stock.
+  * Product is built to a sales forecast and sold to the customer from a finished goods stock.
   * User has no individual inputs into the configuration of the product.

 #### Responsive Supply Chains

 * Are designed to react quickly to hedge against uncertainties in demand.
-Work best when firms offer a great variety of services or prodcuts and demand predictability is low.
+Work best when firms offer a great variety of services or products and demand predictability is low.
 * Common designs include:
   * *Assemble-to-order (ATO)*.
     * Built to customer specifications from a stock of existing components.